DefCon-007/hypertrack-placeline-android/build-live-location-sharing-within-your-app.md

 });
 ```

-We hope you’ve enjoyed yourself on your epic quest to build a Live Location feature.
-If you have any problems or suggestions for the tutorial, please do not hestitate to buzz 🐝 us [here](#support).
+We hope you’ve enjoyed yourself on your epic quest to build a Live Location Sharing feature.
+If you have any problems or suggestions for the tutorial, do not hesitate to buzz 🐝 us on [Slack](http://slack.hypertrack.com) or email us at help@hypertrack.com.